 Suzi received her MBA from the University of Tennessee in the Executive Aerospace & Defense program and her dual undergraduate degrees, a B.S. in Industrial Engineering from Columbia University and a B.A. in Management Engineering from Claremont McKenna College.
 She also holds a Master’s degree in Program Management from George Washington University and is PMI certified.

-General Manager, Breakthrough Prize Foundation
+Chairman, Breakthrough Prize Foundation

 Pete Worden is currently the Chairman of the Breakthrough Prize Foundation and Executive Director of the foundation’s Breakthrough Starshot.

 Prior to joining the Breakthrough Prize Foundation, Pete was Director of NASA’s Ames Research Center.
 He was research professor of astronomy at the University of Arizona.
 He is a recognized expert on space and science issues and has been a leader in building partnerships between governments and the private sector internationally.
 Pete has authored or co-authored more than 150 scientific papers in astrophysics and space sciences.
 He served as a scientific co-investigator for three NASA space science missions – most recently the Interface Region Imaging Spectrograph launched in 2013 to study the Sun.
 He received the NASA Outstanding Leadership Medal for the 1994 Clementine Mission to the moon.
 Pete was named the 2009 Federal Laboratory Consortium ‘Laboratory Director of the Year’ and is the recipient of the 2010 Arthur C. Clarke Innovator’s Award.

 General Manager, Air Line Pilots Association, Int'l